anupamaaas/cardiovascular-disease/README.md

 # Cardiovascular Diseases 👨‍⚕️

-The code has been created using Python on Colaboratory focuses on the **Detection of Cardiovascular Diseases** using Artificial Intelligence.
+The code has been created using Python on Colaboratory and focuses on the **Detection of Cardiovascular Diseases** using Artificial Intelligence.

 The required dataset has been obtained from [Kaggle](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset). <br/>
 To read more about: [Heart Disease](https://www.mayoclinic.org/diseases-conditions/heart-disease/symptoms-causes/syc-20353118) <br/>